grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 | [Rate](/javascript-api/k6-metrics/rate)       | A metric that tracks the percentage of added values that are non-zero.                                   |
 | [Trend](/javascript-api/k6-metrics/trend)     | A metric that allows for calculating statistics on the added values (min, max, average and percentiles). |

+You can optionally [tag](/using-k6/tags-and-groups) any value for a custom metric.
-All values added to a custom metric can optionally be [tagged](/using-k6/tags-and-groups) which can be useful when analysing the test results.
+This can be useful when analyzing test results.

 ### Counter _(cumulative metric)_